MarcoBeyer/alpaca-mcp-server/README.md

 ```

 **Important OAuth Notes:**

 - OAuth only works with HTTP transport (not stdio)
-- Only the specified email address in `OAUTH_ALLOWED_EMAIL` can authenticate
+- Only the specified email address in `OAUTH_ALLOWED_USERS` can authenticate
 - The OAuth authentication is built directly into the MCP server (no separate proxy needed)
 - Users will be redirected to GitHub OAuth on first access, then redirected back to continue
 - Authentication is handled using the mcpauth library for standards-compliant OAuth 2.1